Dallas Construction Accident Attorneys

-12,300 construction workers were injured in Texas in 2018, according to reports compiled by the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that 107 workers lost their lives.
+12,300 construction workers were injured in Texas in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that 107 workers lost their lives that year.
 That figure represents about 22% of all workplace fatalities in 2018.
-Safety standards are in place to protect construction workers, but these numbers show that accidents are still continuing to occur in this field more than any other.
+In 2021, there were 127 construction workers killed in accidents.
+Safety standards are in place to protect construction workers, but these numbers show that accidents are continuing to occur in this field more than any other.

 - Falls, which accounted for 33.5% of fatalities in 2018.